By Kenneth M. Gorenberg*

 The contractor must have commercial general liability (CGL) insurance and name the owner, architect, and architect’s consultants as additional insureds under the CGL policy.
 In general, CGL insurance covers bodily injury and property damage suffered by third parties.
 Being additional insureds may allow the owner, architect, and architect’s consultants to use the contractor’s CGL policy in the event of a third-party claim; for example, if a neighboring property owner alleges that its facility was damaged by some defect in the project in question or if a subcontractor’s employee is injured on site.

-The owner must have property insurance, such as builder’s risk, to cover the property of all the project participants while that property is on the construction site.
-Regardless of whose property is lost or damaged, the owner is charged with a fiduciary responsibility to submit the claim to the insurance company, receive payment from the insurance company, and distribute the payment to the party or parties whose property was affected.
+The owner must have property insurance, such as builder’s risk, sufficient to cover the total value of the entire Project on a replacement cost basis and such insurance must include the interests of the contractor and subcontractors in the Project.
+Regardless of whose interest is lost or damaged, the owner is charged with a fiduciary responsibility to submit the claim to the insurance company, receive payment from the insurance company, and distribute the payment to the party or parties whose interest was affected.

 |3.||The parties and their insurers must waive subrogation rights against one another.
 This can help minimize disputes among the parties and their insurers as to who is most at fault for anything that is covered by insurance.|

 All of these points were included in the 2007 version of Article 11, the Insurance and Bonds section, but in somewhat greater detail.
-The 2017 version moves many of the details, along with some additional requirements, to a new Exhibit A that the parties are supposed to prepare and attach to the contract.
+The 2017 version moves many of the details, along with some additional requirements, to a new Exhibit A to the main contract form (e.g., the A101 or A102 form) that the parties are supposed to prepare and attach to the contract.
 By keeping the basics in Article 11, at least some insurance requirements will remain in every AIA contract even if the parties fail to include Exhibit A.

 II.
 AIA A101–2017 Exhibit A – Insurance